aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/document-properties/managing-document-properties/_index.md

 It is up to the application requirement how to access a property, that is; by using the index or name of the property from the [**DocumentPropertyCollection**](https://apireference.aspose.com/cells/java/com.aspose.cells/DocumentPropertyCollection) as demonstrated in the example below.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-AccessingDocumentProperties.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-AccessingDocumentProperties.java" >}}

 The [**DocumentProperty**](https://apireference.aspose.com/cells/java/com.aspose.cells/DocumentProperty) class allows to retrieve the name, value, and type of the document property: